christophM/interpretable-ml-book/manuscript/07-future.Rmd

 Based on the premise that the goal of a machine learning model can never be perfectly specified, it follows that interpretable machine learning is necessary to close the gap between the misspecified and the actual goal.
 In many areas and sectors, interpretability will be the catalyst for the adoption of machine learning.
-Some anecdotal evidence: Many people I have talked to do not use machine learning because they can't explain the model to others.
+Some anecdotal evidence: Many people I have talked to do not use machine learning because they cannot explain the model to others.
 I believe that interpretability will tackle this issue and make machine learning attractive to organisations and people that demand a degree of transparency.
 In addition to the misspecification of the problem, many industries require interpretability, whether for legal reasons, risk aversion or to gain insight into the underlying problem.
 Machine learning automates the modeling process and moves the human a bit further away from the data and the underlying problem: